So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 Post an image with audiowaves

-If you don’t have a lot of time and no images to create an exclusive video for your podcast, you can also post the cover of your show or episode with audiowaves (or waveforms).
+If you don’t have a lot of time or images to create an exclusive video for your podcast, you can also post the cover of your show or episode with audiowaves (or waveforms).

 You know those pretty little waves that oscillate with the sound! 🌊 Kind of like waves in the ocean.
-With Ausha, you can create your Youtube video automatically and add audiowaves very easily. 💜 Keep reading to find out how!
+With Ausha, you can create your Youtube video automatically and add audiowaves very easily, in just a click or two. 💜 Keep reading to find out how!

 Post a still image with audio from your episode